Southern California residents are forced to evacuate as the Highland Fire rages

 The Highland Fire, located outside the city of Temecula, took just one day to double in size, according to the California Department of Forestry and Fire Protection, known as Cal Fire.

-The blaze in Riverside County is currently 2,487 acres in size but only 10% contained, officials said.
+But officials said Wednesday that the blaze in Riverside County, which is currently 2,487 acres in size and only 15% contained, did not grow since the previous evening.

+Still, Cal Fire operations section day chief Justin McGough said Wednesday that evacuation orders and warnings remain in place, and that the fire has damaged some infrastructure, including power lines and guardrails, which can be a hazard to the public.

 Cal Fire spokesperson Maggie Cline De La Rosa said in a video message Tuesday that the agency had adequate resources to fight the fire but urged residents to stay alert.